floydwilde/wiki-docs-submodule-test/README.md

 Or acheive the same thing by doing a `git pull` in the main repo, the cd'ing to the /docs dir and running `git pull` again to get the wiki repo changes.

+# Mount Submodule Elsewhere

+Initially I tired to mount the submodule in the /wiki directory in another repo where I was using this and got some unexpected results.
+That folder name might be special.